Campaign to make defibrillators available throughout Wells

 The club is planning to work further with local organisations to locate other, existing machines, discuss the possibilities of making them available to the public 24/7 and to publicise their locations.

 These machines are of little use if no-one knows where they are and so the club is working to ensure that they are recorded on the internet and emergency services records.
-It is also exploring the possibility of having them displayed on maps of the city, but the details have not been addressed yet.
+It is also exploring the possibility of having them displayed on maps of the city, but the details have not been resolveed yet.
+A map has been produced of the locations of AEDs accessible 24/7 which can be viewed HERE.

 Support and suggestions for taking this campaign further would be welcomed through our 'Contact' button just below.